jmstacey/rubyfuse/API.markdown

 FuseDir
 ----------

-RubyFuse::FuseDir defines the methods "split_path" and "scan_path".
+fuse-ruby::FuseDir defines the methods "split_path" and "scan_path".
 You
 should typically inherit from FuseDir in your own directory objects.

 	  base, rest = split_path(path)   # base is the file or directory in the